terminal42/contao-password-validation/README.md

 ### Password-change

-1. Create a "password-change" page with placed password-change module.
-Select this page as "password-change" page in the page root.
+1. Create a "password-change" page and place a password-change module on it.
+Select this page as password-change page in the page root.
 2. You can now force members to change their passwords by ticking the corresponding checkbox in the member edit-mask.